What to Wear for a Photo Shoot

 Just remember: comfort is key.

-Neutral colors are almost always your best option because they’re less distracting to the viewer – but this doesn’t mean you’re limited to white, black or brown.
+Neutral colors are almost always your best option because they’re less distracting to the viewer – but this doesn’t mean you’re limited to white, black or gray.

-Neutrals can include shades of gray, light blue, green, soft pink or even pale orange.
+Neutrals can include shades of brown, light blue, green, soft pink or even pale orange.
 I sometimes encourage clients to wear shades that will complement their eyes, especially blue or green eyes.

 It’s also nice to throw in a bold color here and there in your accessories, such as a scarf or shoes, or even a bold shade of lipstick, to add a little more personality and a pop of color.